amita-roy/qred-api/README.md

 cp .env.dist .env
 ```

-Update the `.env` file as needed.

-### Docker up for postgres
+### Start Postgres
+Using docker to run a single instance postgres

 ```bash
  docker run --name postgresql -e POSTGRES_USER=postgres -e POSTGRES_PASSWORD=password -p 5432:5432 postgres
 ```
-### Prisma to push schema on database
+### Update database schema

-After your database up on docker we can run following command to push the schema on db
+After Postgresql has started, run following to update database schema.

->The db push command pushes the state of your Prisma schema file to the database without using migrations.
+The db push command pushes the state of Prisma schema file to the database without using migrations.
 It creates the database if the database does not exist.

 ```bash
 prisma db push
 ```

-## Seed data
+### Seed data
-To seed the data in db please run following command
+To seed the data in db run following

 ```bash
 npx prisma db seed